Our recipes and stories, delivered.

 Coiffard and her partner, Gautier, started baking sourdough bread and French croissants in their apartment in early 2020, posting pictures and videos to Instagram—shots of their croissants, baguettes, and gooey chocolate chip cookies, sunlit and sitting on linen tablecloths or speckled ceramics, with lilies or vintage candlesticks nearby and Brigitte Bardot or Édith Piaf playing in the background.
 Even amid the COVID pandemic, word of their (truly excellent) baked goods—and, perhaps, the allure of their expertly crafted aesthetic—spread, and then “it took on a life of its own,” Coiffard recalls.
 Quickly, theirs was considered a must-try croissant in the city.

-One particularly impactful moment for L’Appartement 4F came with the creation of their croissant cereal—miniature crisp croissants, coated in a cinnamon sugar syrup and made to be eaten in milk, were priced at $50 per bag due to their high labor cost.
+One particularly impactful moment for L’Appartement 4F came with the creation of their croissant cereal—miniature crisp croissants, coated in a cinnamon sugar syrup and made to be eaten in milk, priced at $50 per bag due to their high labor cost.
 Coiffard says they had the idea for the cereal when they were trying to raise money for their brick-and-mortar bakery, which would eventually open in May 2022.
 She didn’t expect the cereal to take off—“We just think of ideas we would personally like; social media comes second,” Coiffard says—but take off on social media it did, with countless posts appearing featuring bowls of these tiny, aesthetically pleasing, hand-rolled croissants floating in milk.

 One of those videos, which has over 340,000 views on TikTok, came from Sistersnacking, an account with close to half a million followers on TikTok and more on Instagram.
 Madison Vitale started Sistersnacking with her three sisters in 2015, but she says their platform really took off in 2020 when they were living at home in Connecticut together, cooking and doing takeout reviews during the pandemic.
 Vitale grew up in a “food family” and would often drag family members with her to try new restaurants.
 Sistersnacking became a way to put her passion for food, accumulated from her foodie upbringing plus “lots of Food Network,” to use.
 “I wouldn’t say we’re restaurant critics—we’re just girls who really love to eat,” Vitale says.
 “We’ve eaten at a lot of places, and I feel like we’ve built our taste buds from that.”